arteen1000/tunnelman-game/README.md

 # TunnelMan-CS32-
-an interactive video game with AI controlled CPU.
+An interactive video game with AI controlled NPCs.
+They utilize stack/queue-based breadth-first search to track the TunnelMan's position and also the shortest path to exit when they're killed.

 Project 4 for CS 32 with Ambrosio, Summer 2022.
-It is a bit of a stretch to call the AI 'AI'.
-Really, they just use breadth-first search and some other stuff to track your player and try to kill it.